Postdoctoral Researcher or Scientist

 Q: I would like to apply for a PhD position at Stanford in your lab

 Stanford University does not currently have a graduate program in Medical Physics.
-Accredited programs in the US and Canada are available elsewhere.
-Students interested in graduate studies at Stanford must apply directly to their program of choice; PhD programs are available in the School of Medicine, School of Engineering, and School of Humanities and Sciences.
+Students interested in pursuing a PhD at Stanford must first apply a PhD program in the School of Medicine, School of Engineering, or School of Humanities and Sciences.
+Once a student is admitted into a PhD program, they usually rotate through 2-3 labs before committing to a specific lab.
+Individual professors cannot hire PhD students that have not yet been admitted by a Stanford program.

 Q: I am looking for a postdoctoral position